mnarrissa/Multilingual-Spam-Classification/README.md

-1. About
+1. About:
-This project enhances multilingual spam detection using DistilBERT embeddings and classical ML models (XGBoost, SVM, etc.).
+- This project enhances multilingual spam detection using DistilBERT embeddings and classical ML models (XGBoost, SVM, etc.).
 It supports 5 languages (English, Spanish, Arabic, Russian, Portuguese) and outperforms traditional single-language approaches.
 The stopwords for each language are located in the arabic.txt, spanish.txt, russian.txt, and portuguese.txt files.

 2. Key Features: